Darnaway Castle

 Darnaway Castle, also known as Tarnaway Castle, is located in Darnaway Forest, 3 mi southwest of Forres in Moray, Scotland.
 This was Comyn land, given to Thomas Randolph along with the Earldom of Moray by King Robert I. The castle has remained the seat of the Earls of Moray ever since.
-Rebuilt in 1810, it retains the old banqueting hall, capable of accommodating 1,000 men.
+Rebuilt in 1810, it retains the old banqueting hall, capable of accommodating 1,000 people.

 Etymology

-The name Darnaway represents a anglicisation of the Gaelic form Taranaich.
+The name Darnaway represents an anglicisation of the Gaelic form Taranaich.
 Taranaich conserves an early Brittonic form, Taranumagos, derived from the elements taranu meaning "thunder" and magos, "a plain" (Welsh taran-maes).